Aboriginal Arts Development

 In 2019 this collaboration will continue to support musicians around the region.

 Bundian Way Gallery – Delegate

 South East Arts curates exhibitions for the Bundian Way Gallery in Delegate, promoting the work of Aboriginal visual artists from the region and beyond.
-Since 2013, over 11,500 people have visited the gallery during that time, with significant artists sales totaling $27,500 and gallery commissions supporting the Delegate Progress Association and Eden Local Aboriginal Land Council.
+Since 2013, over 11,500 people have visited the gallery during that time, with significant artists sales totalling $27,500 and gallery commissions supporting the Delegate Progress Association and Eden Local Aboriginal Land Council.

 To enable us to continue the sharing of culture through projects like Grow the Music, the curation of the Bundian Way Gallery at Delegate, the capturing and passing on of language and the promotion and support of Indigenous artists, writers, musicians and filmmakers from Snowy Monaro, Eurobodalla and Bega Valley we need your help.

 Support will help us continue our valuable projects throughout the Snowy Monaro, Bega Valley and Eurobodalla.
 Please see more information HERE